guisehn/guisehn.com/src/content/blog/absinthe-graphql-string-keys.md

 ## 3. At field level

-Absinthe allows calling middlewares at the field level, so in order to get string keys to work for fields, you just need to pass our custom middleware `MapGetWithIndifferentAccess` to it:
+Absinthe allows calling middlewares at the field level, so in order to get string keys to work for fields, we just need to pass our custom middleware `MapGetWithIndifferentAccess` to it:

 ```elixir
 object :person do